 What You Need to Know…

 Join XebiaLabs Cloud & DevOps Evangelist, Daniel Beauregard, and Director of DevOps Strategy, Vincent Lussenburg, as they discuss why DevOps is leading many organizations to move to the cloud and how to make this transition as seamless as possible in an enterprise environment.
-REGISTER NOW
+Listen Now

 Easier YAML file editing in Microsoft Visual Studio Code